 Three exams containing a mix of short and long answer questions plus an essay-style question on Paper 3.

-Minimum 66555 including 6 in Biology (or additional Science) and 5 in Mathematics.
+Minimum 66555 including 6 in Biology (or Combined Science) and 5 in Mathematics.